nvim-telescope/telescope-frecency.nvim/README.md

 * _Scores shown in finder for illustration purposes only_

-## Frecency: sorting by "frequency" and "recency"
+## Frecency: Sorting by 'frequency' _and_ 'recency'

 'Frecency' is a score given to each unique file indexed in a file history database.

-A timestamp is recorded to once per session when a file is loaded into a buffer.
+A timestamp is recorded once per session when a file is loaded into a buffer.

 The score is calculated using the age of the 10 most recent timestamps and the total amount of times the file has been loaded: